micahjwhite/renovator/README.md

 ## Introduction

-Renovator is a Sinatra application using an MVC (model-controller-view) structure.
+Renovator is a Sinatra application using an MVC structure.
 This application uses sqlite3 to store data and ActiveRecord to create associations.

 ## Overview